AI in Cyber Security: Advantages, Applications andUse Cases

-Artificial Intelligence (AI) and Machine Learning (ML) have rapidly become some of the most important technologies in the field of cybersecurity.
-With the increasing amount of data and sophisticated cyber threats, AI and ML are being used to strengthen the security of organizations and individuals.
-AI and ML are used to analyze large amounts of data and identify patterns that may indicate the presence of a cyber threat.
+AI and ML have rapidly become some of the most essential technologies in the field of cybersecurity.
+With the increasing amount of data and sophisticated cyber threats, AI and ML are used to strengthen the security of organizations and individuals.
+They help analyze large amounts of data and identify patterns that may indicate the presence of a cyber threat.
 This allows organizations to detect and respond to cyber threats more quickly and accurately than traditional methods.
-In this article, we will explore the important current applications of AI and ML in cybersecurity and the future potential of these technologies in the field.
-And also we’ll see the disadvantage of using AI and Machine Learning in cybersecurity.
+In this article, we will explore the important applications of AI in cyber security and the future potential of these technologies.

 - To understand cybersecurity.